 Selected Representative Experience

-Representation of major global freight forwarder in an industry-wide international antitrust investigation into possible price fixing and other improper collusive activity.
+Represented a major global freight forwarder in an industry-wide international antitrust investigation into possible price fixing and other improper collusive activity, as well as a follow-on civil class action suit.

 Antitrust Counseling in Proposed Telecommunications Acquisition